 Have you heard of Planet X?

 Some call it Nibiru, others the red planet Hercolubus, or simply the Destroyer of Worlds.
-All are said to be rogue planets that will one day, perhaps soon, crash into Earth and annihilate all life on the planet.
+All are said to be rogue planets that will one day crash into Earth.
+Or at least fly by and make its presence known.

-They’re “rogue” because they don’t orbit a star.
+Planets are considered “rogue” if they don’t orbit a star.
 Perhaps they were ejected from their original star system, or never belonged to one in the first place.
 Either way, these planet nomads move freely throughout space, unbound by gravitational forces.

-However, research released in May indicated that, sometimes, such a rogue planet may pass through another star system.
+However, research indicates that, sometimes, not only can such a rogue planet pass through other star system, interstellar objects could become permanently trapped in our Sun’s orbit, due to gravitational effects of both the Sun and the Milky Way galaxy as a whole.
 Even more troubling?
-There could be an estimated “100,000 times more rogue planets than stars” in our galaxy alone.
+Rogue planets also aren’t uncommon, as there is an estimated “100,000 times more rogue planets than stars” in our galaxy alone.

 Most experts agree that the chances of a rogue planet entering our solar system, much less hitting us (especially now), are slim, perhaps even nonexistant.